exploratory-io/book/faq.md

 We have a closed beta currently.
 If you're interested in participating, please contact support@exploratory.io so that we can put you on our beta waiting list.

+## I'm having trouble installing/running Exploratory on MacOS X 10.15 Catalina.
+What can I do?

+[Here](https://exploratory.io/note/hideaki/How-to-Run-Exploratory-on-MacOS-X-Catalina-sKw1AnW7nH) is a Note on known issues and solutions about installing/running Exploratory on MacOS X 10.15 Catalina.

 # Share / Publish